Youth Education Programs

 The Friends of Arches and Canyonlands Parks in partnership with the National Park Service encourages visiting youth, diverse populations, and local residents to care for their surrounding parks.
 We provide the funding needed to get youth outside to explore and form their own connections to the landscapes, and grow as lifelong stewards of national parks.

-Once a year, Moab’s 4th and 5th-grade classes participate in Youth Art in the Parks which takes students into local national parks during their landscape art curriculum.
-The Friends teaches about the legacy of Bates Wilson, the Father of Canyonlands, and his enthusiasm for connecting young people to the national parks.
+Once a year, Moab’s 3rd and 4th-grade classes participate in the "Look Where We Live!"
+Youth Art in the Parks program.
+During this program, teachers and volunteers take students into local national parks during their landscape art curriculum.
 After in-class work, art teachers and Friends volunteers take students on a field trip to a national park to observe the landscape and apply their learning to their art.
 Student artwork is permanently displayed in the Canyonlands and Arches National Parks visitor centers year-round and published in a book annually.

 Latinos In Action (LIA) Moab Adventure